1989 Gibson Les Paul Custom, as made famous by Les Paul

 Gibson Stop Tailpiece

 It may have first launched late in 1953, but seems like 1954 is the defining year - and the year that Gibson has marked its 20th, 30th, 35th and 40th anniversary releases against.
 If you're lucky enough to own an original 1954 Les Paul Custom, you'll know that the first production models differ slightly - sometimes unnoticeably - from later evolutions.
 A solid mahogany body - no maple cap - to start with, which gives the Black Beauty a deeper and darker tone.
-And these were pre-humbucker days, so your first Les Paul Custom would have featured a P-90 at the bridge and Seth Love Alnico 5 pick-up at the neck.
+And these were pre-humbucker days, so your first Les Paul Custom would have featured a P-90 at the bridge and Seth Lover Alnico 5 pick-up at the neck.
 If you've got a 57, you'll definitely have the humbuckers - and three of them, rather than two!

 This one's most like the 68 Les Paul Custom, the two humbucker, maple-capped beauty that relaunched the model after it was discontinued in the early-60s.
 So much of the original design has lasted through the years, it's a perfect example of the old adage "If it ain't broke, don't fix it".
 The generous pearl inlays to the headstock and fretboard, the bound ebony fretboard, all that gold hardware, the 5 and 7 layer binding on the headstock and body.
 And those low frets that earned this guitar its second nickname, "The Fretless Wonder"

-This one was fitted with the stock pickups of the time, the Bill Lawrence "The Original" HB-R & HB-L circuitboard pick-ups, a pairing you can find on our 1989 Gibson Les Paul Standard or 1989 Gibson 62 Reissue SG.
+This one was fitted with the stock pickups of the time, the Bill Lawrence "The Original" HB-R & HB-L circuitboard pick-ups, a pairing you can find on contemporaries, this 1989 Gibson Les Paul Standard or 1989 Gibson 62 Reissue SG.
 Check the forums and there's a bit of a Marmite love 'em/hate 'em reaction to the Bill Lawrence circuitboard pick-ups.
 I've never had a problem with the circuitboard pick-ups - all the tone and cut you need.
 But the previous owner of this one was in the hate 'em camp, so has had them replaced with a pair of Bare Knuckle Boot Camp Old Guard Humbuckers - hand-wound, low-output Alnico 2 humbuckers that recreate the sound of those fabled vintage PAFs of the 50s and early 60s.
 Hats off, if you're going to change the pick-ups, you'd be hard pressed to find a better alternative than these Bare Knuckles!

 And, yes, it sounds like a Les Paul Custom should sound.
 Even before plugging it in, the sustain, resonating through the neck and body, tells you this is going to pull no punches.
 Lashings of cream in the neck position, plenty of roar and bite at the bridge, and that fantastically low action up and down the board.
 You won't want to put it down!